cheshire137/go-brocade/README.md

 go build -o bin/go-brocade go-brocade.go
 Usage: bin/go-brocade [options]

-  -color string
+  -colors string
-    	Color to apply to the pattern, e.g., #ff00ff; defaults to a randomly chosen color -h int
+    	Comma-separated string of colors to apply to the pattern, e.g., #ff00ff,#999999.
+    	Defaults to randomly chosen colors.
+The first color will be used for the background color.
+  -h int
     	Height of SVG image to produce; defaults to 11" at 125px per inch (default 1375) -out string